gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 ### Backward Compatibility

-The SSO MFA flow is completely separate from the SSO login flow, meaning a new client cannot start an SSO login flow thinking it is doing an MFA login, or vice versa.

-For the SSO MFA flow to begin, both the client and server must pull a lever:
+The SSO MFA flow is mostly backwards compatible; If SSO MFA is not supported, both the client and server will fallback to classic MFA methods.
-1. Client (tsh, Teleport Connect, WebUI) must provide client callback URL
-2. Server be aware of the client callback URL field to return an SSO challenge

-As a result, there is no compatibility concerns around client/server version differences.
+In the case that the client expects SSO MFA, but the Auth server doesn't return an SSO MFA challenge, the client will return an error indicating that SSO MFA is not supported for the user.
+This would occur if the client supplies `--mfa-mode=sso` despite SSO MFA not being supported for them, whether its because the Auth connector have MFA enabled or the Auth server is simply out of date and doesn't support SSO MFA

+In the case that the SSO MFA is required for a user, but the client doesn't provide a sso client callback URL in an authenticate challenge request, the server will return an error indicating that SSO MFA is required and the client must provide a client callback URL.
+Since this will only happen in out of date client, the error message will indicate that the user must upgrade to v17+.

+If the Proxy server is out of date, the MFA token will be lost at the end of the flow due to the SSO callback endpoints not knowing about the MFA token field.
+The client will catch when the MFA token field is missing and return an error indicating that the proxy server does not support SSO MFA, and to contact cluster administrators to update to v17+ if this is unexpected.

 ### Audit Events